Canadian myeloma statistics

 list icon

-Myeloma survival over time (1992–1994 versus 2015–2017): Compared to other cancers, myeloma has had one of the largest increases in survival over time (23 percentage points).
-The 5-year survival for myeloma between 2015-2017 was predicted to be 50% (males and females combined), meaning that 50% of myeloma cases will survive at least 5 years past diagnosis.
-The 10-year survival for myeloma between 2015–2017 was predicted to be 30% (males and females combined).2
+Predicted five-year age-standardized net myeloma survival over time (2015–2017 versus 1992–1994)1: Compared to other cancers, myeloma has had one of the largest increases in survival over time (23.1%).
+The five-year survival for myeloma between 2015-2017 was predicted to be 50% (males and females combined), meaning that 50% of myeloma cases will survive at least 5 years past diagnosis.
+The 10-year survival for myeloma between 2015–2017 was predicted to be 30% (males and females combined).

-According to a Canadian Cancer Statistics 2022 special report on cancer prevalences3
+According to a Canadian Cancer Statistics 2022 special report on cancer prevalences2

 list icon